CadQuery/cadquery/doc/apireference.rst

 CadQuery API Reference
 ***********************

-.. automodule:: cadfile.cadutils.cadquery

 .. seealso::
   This page lists api methods grouped by functional area.
   Use :ref:`classreference` to see methods alphabetically by class.
-  Don't see a method you want? see :ref:`extending`

 Primary Objects
 ----------------